CamiloTerevinto/TerevintoSoftware.AspNetCoreAngular/README.md

 You require the following installed on your computer:

-* .NET 7 SDK
+* .NET 8 SDK
-* NodeJs 16.14 or newer, or NodeJs 18.10 or newer.
+* NodeJs 18.13 or newer, or NodeJs 20.9 or newer.
-* [recommended] Visual Studio or Visual Studio Code
+* [recommended] Visual Studio 2022 17.8 (or newer), or Visual Studio Code

 To build the .NET side of things, run: